 05 of 08

 This Buddha pattern, created by Shannon Murphree, is available online through the Wayback Machine.
 It is worked in single crochet and double crochet stitches, utilizing basic amigurumi techniques.

 The entire head and body are worked together.
-The five-round base and the simple crochet ears are worked separately and joined afterwards.
+The five-round base and the simple crochet ears are worked separately and joined afterward.
 The details of the face are added with embroidery.
 When worked as described by the designer, the doll measures about 7" tall.

 This pattern is for a small Buddha crochet doll that measures only about 3" tall when worked as designed.
 It is an amigurumi pattern that is seated against a background worked in standard crochet.
 The addition of a pearl bead makes this design stand out from the others (although of course, you could choose to add such a bead to any of the designs if so inspired).
 This crochet pattern is for sale on Ravelry by designer Sabrina Boscolo.